Long-term support over the journey

 • replies: 0

-Hey there This section is where you can find many of the longer conversations that are happening on the Forums.
-It is a special place for people who have been sharing and suporting each other for years.
+Hey there!
+This section is where you can find many of the longer conversations that are happening on the Forums.
+It is a special place for people who have been sharing and supporting each other for years.
 We know that our mental health can be a journey with ups and downs.
 Take a look through these longer conversations and you can see how supportive, validating and kind this community can be.
 It can be tricky to join an ongoing conversation but please feel free to contribute.
 You are the expert in what has worked for you and what you are living with.
-We want to hear it and these wonderful discussions are only ever richer for what you can add.
+We want to hear about it, and these wonderful discussions are only ever richer for what you can add.
 There are a few tips for this section of the Forums that might be helpful Have a good read.
 These are long and in-depth conversations so before you step in, have a read of a few posts to get a sense of the space.
 It is not a great spot for New Topics.
-Comments are very welcome, but if you want to start something fresh try another section of the Forums.
-Thanks for your understanding, we want to hear what you think of these conversations and look forward to your contibutions.
+Replies are very welcome, but if you want to start something fresh try another section of the Forums.
+Thanks for your understanding, we want to hear what you think of these conversations and look forward to your contributions.
 Thanks Beyond Blue

 All discussions